-- Volunteer.
-This is a physical way to show gratitude.
+- Volunteer, it’s is a tangible way to show gratitude.

 6. Spiritual Self-Care Ideas

 - You guessed it.
 Meditation is at the top of the list.
 Learn the simple two-step Beginning Meditation method.
 Practice it every day.
 You’ll experience the results immediately.
 By all means, learn as many types as you can.
-Learn other methods like mindfulness meditation.
-Also, Forest Bathing and Tree Grounding are “grounding” methods anyone can use.
+Learn other techniques like mindfulness meditation.
+Forest Bathing and Tree Grounding are “grounding” methods anyone can use.
 They reduce stress and connect us with nature.
 Some refer to nature as the old gods.
-But, don’t stop.
+But don’t stop.
 Practice the chanting of Mantras.
 Learn Japa or Transcendental Meditation and then the Siddhis.
-We call these ancient processes, spiritual exploration.
+We call these ancient processes spiritual exploration.
 Also, you can use these tools to create your spiritual path.

 - Enhance your critical thinking skills.
 Study logic and use the scientific process to research.
-Emotional checks are a critical part of this process.
+Emotional checks are a crucial part of this process.

 - Avoid organized religion Many people mistake religion for spirituality or spiritual practice.
 It’s the difference between doctrine and process.

 - Volunteer.
-Give yourself in service of those in need.
-This will return more than you give.
+Give yourself in service to those in need.

 - Learn about and practice the Eightfold Path of Yoga.
 You’ll find it’s much more than a form of exercise.